ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ### Multiplexer Session Cleanup (User Code in ProcessCleanup)

-Your code must clean up any switch sessions during ProcessCleanup, before cleaning up the relay driver module (if applicable) and measurement instrument sessions:
+Your code must first clean up all switch sessions during ProcessCleanup.
+Then, your code must also clean up the relay driver module (if applicable) and the measurement instrument sessions in the following way:

 ```csharp
 public static void CleanupGenericMultiplexerSession(